ShopRunner/jupyter-notify/README.md

 ## Fire notification mid-cell

-You may fire a notification using line magic.
+You may also fire a notification in the middle of a cell using line magic.

 ```python
 import time